bashofmann/serverless-php-workshop/README.md

   are not part of this workshop.
 * The front-end is a simple React application set up using "create React app" and Tailwind.
-When the app loads in a browser it provides an interface to add a charge value and desccription; on submission it communicates with an API to create a "payment intent" using Stripe
+When the app loads in a browser it provides an interface to add a charge value and description; on submission it communicates with an API to create a "payment intent" using Stripe
 * The back end is written in the Slim framework and provides one simple route to create the payment intent using our private key with Stripe